 A Brief History of Netherstowe House

-By 1827 the mill was owned by two men connected with the hosiery trade in Leicester – Thomas Hitchcock and John Sultzer, who produced carpets and knitting yarns from the premises.
-From that time until 1841 Hitchcock lived in the mill house and operated the mill, but in 1848 only Sultzer (who was Mayor of Lichfield) was recorded as the owner.
-In 1850 the mill produced lace, and silk coach trimmings.
+By 1827 the mill was owned by two men in the hosiery trade in Leicester – Thomas Hitchcock and John Sultzer, who produced caperers and knitting yarns from the premises.
+Hitchcock lived in the mill house and operated the mill until 1841, but in 1848 only Sultzer – Mayor of Lichfield, was recorded as the owner.

-Netherstowe House was transformed by the current owners – the Heathcote family – into a boutique hotel with serviced apartments.
+Netherstowe House was transformed by the current owners – the Heathcote family – into a boutique hotel.
 The family, have owned Netherstowe House for many years, initially as much-loved family home.
-Fortunate to have travelled the world, sampling the very finest hospitality, our core purpose at Netherstowe House is to make people happy by delivering sincere, five-star hospitality.
+Our core purpose at Netherstowe House is to make people happy by delivering sincere, five-star hospitality.